trailblazer/reform/README.md

                 #   by calling @form.song.name= and @form.artist.title=.
 ```

-## ActiveModel - Rails Integration
+## Rails Integration

 [A sample Rails app using Reform.](https://github.com/gogogarrett/reform_example)

-Reform offers ActiveModel support to easily make this accessible in Rails based projects.
+Reform offers ActiveRecord support to easily make this accessible in Rails based projects.
 You simply `include Reform::Form::ActiveRecord` in your form object and the Rails specific code will be handled for you.
+This happens by adding behaviour to make the form ActiveModel-compliant.
+Note that this module will also work with other ORMs like Datamapper.

 ### Simple Integration
 #### Form Class

-You have to include a call to `model` to specifiy which is the main object of the form.
+You have to include a call to `model` to specify which is the main object of the form.

 ```ruby
 require 'reform/rails'